 Solving these problems led to the symmetric multiprocessing system (SMP).
 In an SMP system, each processor is equally capable and responsible for managing the flow of work through the system.
-Initially, the goal was to make SMP systems appear to programmers to be exactly the same as single processor, multiprogramming systems.
-(This standard of behavior is known as sequential consistency).
-However, engineers found that system performance could be increased by someplace in the range of 10-20% by executing some instructions out of order and requiring programmers to deal with the increased complexity.
-(The problem can become visible only when two or more programs simultaneously read and write the same operands; thus the burden of dealing with the increased complexity falls on only a very few programmers and then only in very specialized circumstances.)
+Initially, the goal was to make SMP systems appear to programmers to be exactly the same as a single processor, multiprogramming systems.
+However, engineers found that system performance could be increased by someplace in the range of 10-20% by executing some instructions out of order and requiring programmers to deal with the increased complexity (the problem can become visible only when two or more programs simultaneously read and write the same operands; thus the burden of dealing with the increased complexity falls on only a very few programmers and then only in very specialized circumstances).
 The question of how SMP machines should behave on shared data is not yet resolved.